 Clayton Hazvinei Vhumbunu is a technical officer at the Public Service Accountability Monitor (Faculty of Humanities), Rhodes University in South Africa.
 Previously, he was a research fellow in international relations in the School of Social Sciences at the University of KwaZulu-Natal (UKZN) in Durban, South Africa and also a Research Fellow at the United Nations Economic Commission for Africa (UNECA) in the Regional Integration and Trade Division (RITD) in Addis Ababa, Ethiopia.
 He also served as a senior administrative policy officer in the Ministry of Regional Integration and International Cooperation of Zimbabwe for more than four years.
 Clayton has also been serving as an associate researcher in regional integration and China-Africa relations with the Southern African Research and Documentation Centre (SARDC), a regional think tank based in Harare, Zimbabwe.

 Clayton holds a PhD in international relations from UKZN and a master’s degree in international relations from the University of Zimbabwe.
-His research focuses on international relations, regional integration, China-Africa relations, and public governance/public policy.
+His research focuses on international relations, regional integration, China-Africa relations, conflict transformation and public governance/public policy.

 Back to Fellows